CQCL/tket2/DEVELOPMENT.md

 This will generate a coverage file that can be opened with your favourite coverage viewer.
 In VSCode, you can use [`coverage-gutters`](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters).

-## 🌐 Contributing to tket
+## 🌐 Contributing to tket2

-We welcome contributions to tket!
+We welcome contributions to tket2!
 Please open [an issue](https://github.com/CQCL/tket2/issues/new) or [pull request](https://github.com/CQCL/tket2/compare) if you have any questions or suggestions.

 PRs should be made against the `main` branch, and should pass all CI checks before being merged.
 This includes using the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format for the PR title.